swt30/thesis/chapters/04-heating/04-heating.md

 - The **photospheric surface** of a water-rich planet is defined by the depth below which light can no longer penetrate, which for this work I take to be a transverse optical depth of $\tau_\mathrm{t} = 1$.
 It defines the outer boundary of my models ([@sec:boundary-conditions]).
 The radius of the planet $R_\mathrm{P}$ is therefore the radius to the photosphere.
 - The **atmosphere** is the outer portion of the planet that follows a radiative temperature profile below the photosphere.
 - The **atmosphere above the photosphere** refers to the very outer layer of the atmosphere.
 It is not included in the models, which begin at the photosphere, but I later make some assumptions about the atmosphere above the photosphere to derive the model boundary conditions at the photosphere.
 - The **radiative--convective boundary** is the transition between the radiative and convective regimes.
-It defines the base of the atmosphere.
+It defines the base of the atmosphere and the top of the envelope.
 - The **envelope** of my waterworld models refers to the water layer at depths greater than that of the radiative--convective boundary.
 It follows an adiabatic (convective) temperature profile.
 - The **mantle** and **core** refer respectively to the silicate and iron layers, which are taken to have a mass ratio of $2$:$1$.
 - The **Earth-like nucleus** refers to the mantle and the core.